Search inspiration

 Ukrainian Village

 Next stop on the west side of town is Ukrainian Village.
 This is a more relaxed part of the city, but there’s still a lot to do.
 The Delta M sells both traditional and modern Ukrainian goods, including jewelry, clothes, paintings and more.
-The Ukrainian Institute of Modern Art features work by some of Ukraine’s most famous artists and the Vertical Gallery often features emerging local artists.
+The Ukrainian Institute of Modern Art features work by some of Ukraine’s most famous artists, and the Vertical Gallery often features emerging local artists.

 There’s a variety of food in Ukrainian village, including: